webuccino-products/php-charts-for-mysql/README.md

 <h5 align="center">Charts generated by Smart Report maker </h5>

 ---

 ## Getting Started with Smart Chart Maker

 Follow the steps below to install Smart Chart Maker and create your first PHP chart in minutes.

----

 #### Step 1: Clone or Download the Repository

-You can either clone the repository using Git or download it as a ZIP file and extract it.

 ```bash
 git clone https://github.com/webuccinoco/php-charts-for-mysql.git